-The 30-month CD is also available as an IRA CD (Traditional, Roth, and CESA) earning the same tiered APYs, with the same funding requirements.
+These Certificates are also available as IRA Certificates (Traditional, Roth, and CESA) earning the same tiered APYs, with the same funding requirements.

 Penalty amount will be calculated on the certificates current balance at the time of withdrawal.